 Section D for Destruction: forerunner of SOE by Malcolm Atkin is the first comprehensive study of Section D to be published.

 Using newly-released documents from The National Archives, the book surveys the operations of Section D across over twenty countries, including Britain.
-It analyses is fraught relationship to the Foreign Office and War Office, which resulted in a systematic effort to destroy its reputation and demonstrates how its history has been subsequently distorted by those wishing to establish the reputation and romance of SOE.
+It analyses the fraught relationship of Section D to the Foreign Office and War Office, which resulted in a systematic effort to destroy its reputation, and demonstrates how its history has been distorted by those wishing to establish the reputation and romance of SOE.

-An integral part of the publication will be two substantial appendices provided at Academia.edu for free download.
-These provide short biographies of known Section D officers, agents and contacts and are over 80 pagrd long.
+An integral part of the publication is a substantial online appendix provided at Academia.edu for free download.
+This provide short biographies of known Section D officers, agents and contacts.

 © Copyright Malcolm Atkin 2017.